benmccormick/benmccormick.github.io/pages/posts/es6-patterns-converting-callbacks-to-promises.md

 - The free online version of Exploring ES6 by Axel Rauschmayer has a [great chapter][exploringjs] on ES6 Promises explaining the API and how they fit in with the A+ standard.
 - There was also a [great post by David Catuhe on one of the MSDN blogs][asynccity] earlier this year highlighting how asynchronous code has evolved in JavaScript over the years, including a look at the new `async/await` patterns proposed for ES2016.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out the first post in this series on [cleaner higher order functions][doublefuncs].

 <div class="footnotes">
 <ol>